Abhishek-Singh5/full_stack_blog_platform/README.md

 # 📝 Full Stack Blog Platform

 A powerful and modern full-stack blog application built with **Next.js (App Router)** and **MongoDB**.
-It features dynamic blog creation, reading, deletion (CRUD), an admin dashboard, image uploads, and a subscription system.
+It features dynamic blog creation, reading, deletion (CRUD), an admin dashboard, content uploads, and a subscription system.

 **-> Engineered a scalable Full Stack Blog Platform using Next.js (App Router), MongoDB, and
      Tailwind CSS, ensuring 100% responsiveness and seamless UX across all devices.**